w3c/wai-bcase/index.md

 ### Brand Enhancement

 Fewer things are more important to businesses of all kinds than the protection and enhancement of their brands.
 A clear commitment to accessibility can demonstrate that a business has a genuine sense of Corporate Social Responsibility (CSR.)
-As businesses understand and act on the diverse needs of their stakeholders and make the commitment to sustainable, inclusive marketing and employment practices, studies indicate that they can achieve a range of benefits, including [^5]:
+As businesses understand and act on the diverse needs of their stakeholders and make the commitment to sustainable, inclusive marketing and employment practices, they can achieve a range of benefits.
+Thr International Institute of Sustainable Development has identified these potential outcomes for CSR programs.  [^5]:

 -   Improved financial performance;
 -   Lower operating costs;
 -   Enhanced brand image and reputation;
 -   Increased sales and customer loyalty;
 -   Greater productivity and quality;
 -   More ability to attract and retain employees;
 -   Reduced regulatory oversight;
 -   Access to capital;
 -   Workforce diversity;
 -   Product safety and decreased liability.

+Further studies [^6] show the broad benefits to the brand and performance of companies that institute policies of diversity and inclusion.
+Since disability inclusion relies on digital accessibility to be successful, companies strengthen their positive brand identification as they can demonstrate their serious accessibility commitment.

 A well-recognized example is Microsoft.
-For decades, accessibility leaders expressed frustration with the gap between what the company said about accessibility and what it actually did. [^6] Its brand suffered.
-Recently however, Microsoft’s commitment to accessibility has been made real and is demonstrated in improvements to products and services and in the genuine engagement with stakeholders of all abilities.
-Its brand image is stronger and its efforts lauded in the community of people with disabilities. [^7]
+For decades, accessibility leaders expressed frustration with the gap between what the company said about accessibility and what it actually did. [^7] Its brand suffered. [^8] Recently however, Microsoft’s commitment to accessibility has been made real [^9] and is demonstrated in improvements to products and services and in the genuine engagement with stakeholders of all abilities.
+Its brand image is stronger and its efforts lauded in the community of people with disabilities. [^10]

-We asked Barclay’s, a W3C member organization and an exemplar of CSR, how accessibility is approached in their company.
+We asked Barclay’s, a W3C member organization, to share their approach to diversity and inclusion through the accessibility initatives in their company.
 An excerpt from their response is included below.

 #### Case Study – Barclay’s Bank
-Establishing an organisation-wide accessibility strategy for identifying, anticipating and addressing the additional needs from customers and colleagues with impairments contributes in several ways to our brand identity – through tailored services, fostering an inclusive culture, creating new ways to communicate and consult with existing and
+Establishing an organisation-wide accessibility strategy for identifying, anticipating and addressing the additional needs of customers and colleagues with impairments contributes in several ways to our brand identity – through tailored services, fostering an inclusive culture, creating new ways to communicate and consult with existing and